ArturAronov/Algorithms-cpp/leetCode | 88. Merge Sorted Array/README.md

       while(i<m){
         /*
-        This loop is required if nums1 is smaller than nums2, such as num1=[1], m=1, nums2=[], n=0
+        This loop is required if n is smaller than m, such as num1=[1], m=1, nums2=[], n=0
         */
         temp[k]=nums1[i];